 The HGB offers four Diploma degree programmes:

 Each degree programme is divided into a two-year foundation course and a three-year main course.
 These are flanked by a broad and intense range of theory classes.
 The HGB also offers a Meisterschüler programme (postgraduate studies for artists) in all subject areas as well as the master’s degree course Cultures of the Curatorial.
+Since 2016, the Academy of Fine Arts Leipzig (HGB) has been offering the Academy for Transcultural Exchange (AtA), the first academic program in Germany for refugees in the field of fine arts and graphic design, in which participants are regularly enrolled.

 The two-year foundation course of all our Diplom programmes is all about giving you a technical, artistic and theoretical foundation and honing your own art and design skills.
 You will mainly immerse yourself in your specific degree programme, but you will also take advantage of the interdisciplinary workshops and take part in public presentations from an early stage, e.g. at the annual tour of the Academy.